 New matter, that is, matter not present in the patent, is excluded from a reissue application with even greater strictness than in an ordinary case.
-The claims in the reissue case must be for the same invention claimed in the original patent.
+[The claims in the reissue case must also be for matter which the applicant had the right to claim in the original patent.
 New matter may exist by virtue of the omission of a feature or of a step in a method.
 See United States Industrial Chemicals, Inc. v.
 Carbide & Carbon Chemicals Corp.
 1942 C. D. 751; 538 O. G. 741.